KrypticKourosh/KrypticKourosh/README.md

 A Junior backend developer focused on building **RESTful APIs** using **Django's restframework**.
 I'm always open to learning new technologies and taking on new challenges

 ## ✨ About me
 I started coding when I first got into college and ever since I fell in love with it.
 I tried a couple of different languages, but python was my goto for my college and personal projects.
-From there, I started learning Django through YouTube tutorials and AI tools, designing RESTful APIs with Django's restframework.
+From there, I started learning Django through YouTube tutorials and AI tools, designing RESTful APIs.
 Then I started adding new tools like Docker, Git and more to my toolbox.
 Right now, I'm working on different API projects to improve my backend skills.

 ## ✨ Technologies I know